ruby2elixir/cercle/README.md

 Cercle.co stick to only one principle: Each contact is a Trello Card.

-Easy & Visual to keep track of your sales, partnerships, support tickets, onboarding clients.
+Easy to keep track of your sales, partnerships, support tickets, onboarding clients.

 [To test it, You can go here: http://www.cercle.co/register](http://www.cercle.co/register)